📌 Overview

 New Database Configuration

-With Multiple Databases, the first thing we need is a new YML config entry (config/database.yml) for the new database.
-The Multiple Databases Documentation uses “animals” and my_animals_db as the second primary database, so we’ll use that too for examples.
+For that we’d need to provision all the new DBs and connect to them from Rails.
+The first thing we needed was new YML config entries (config/database.yml) for each of them.
+The Multiple Databases Documentation uses “animals” and my_animals_db as the second primary database, so we’ll use that too for examples here.

 This configuration is where we’ll store the Postgres connection string details and other application config like whether migrations are used, the schema dump path, etc.